empirical-org/Empirical-Core/README.md

     rbenv local 2.1.1
     ~~~

+    *Note*: you may need to run `brew upgrade ruby-build` if 2.1.1 is
+unavailable

 1.  __Install dependencies.__

         bundle install

     *Note*: This may require you to install missing system packages using your
     system package handler (`brew`, `apt`, `yum`, etc.).

+    Ensure that Postgres is installed.
+On Macs:

+    ~~~ sh
+    brew install postgres
+    initdb /usr/local/var/postgres
+    postgres -D /usr/local/var/postgres & #start the server createuser -s -r postgres
+    psql postgres # if this works, you win
+    ~~~

+    Update submodules

+    ~~~ sh
+    git submodule init
+    git submodule update
+    ~~~

 2.  __Set up your database configuration by creating and editing the file
     `config/database.yml` with appropriate connection information.
 Example